armytag/langs/qathebo/texts/LCC11_Qathebo.md

 <h2 style="text-align: center">Grammar Notes</h2>

 Here I will attempt to summarize the major grammartical features of Qʼathebʼo that will be needed to decipher the torch.
 This will be extremely succint, and for in-depth explanations you should reference the complete grammar that will be sent with this document and can also be found at [https://armitageth.com/langs/qathebo/grammar.html](https://armitageth.com/langs/qathebo/grammar.html).
+There will be several example sentences at the end of this document to illustrate the various features.

+Typologically, Qʼathebʼo is an agglutinating verb-initial language with an animacy hierarchy, nominal tense, noun incorporation, and prevalent vowel assimilation.

 ### Vowel Assimilation